 \subsection{How does multi-turn RL performance scale with environment complexity?}

 Table~\ref{tab:env_complexity} reveals that base models struggle dramatically as environment complexity increases, with performance dropping from 17\% to just 3\% when both spatial and object dimensions are scaled.
 Critically, \textbf{multi-turn RL improvements diminish with increasing complexity}---while PPO achieves a 88\% improvement on the base environment, this drops to 51\% on the most complex setting.
-Notably, \textbf{object complexity proves more challenging than spatial complexity}, suggesting that manipulating and tracking multiple objects across turns presents fundamentally harder challenges than spatial exploration in situated textual domains.
+Notably, \textbf{object complexity proves more challenging than spatial complexity}, suggesting that manipulating and tracking multiple objects across turns presents fundamentally harder challenges than spatial exploration in situated textual domains. \rebuttal{ We observe parallel trends in the coding domain (Table~\ref{tab:swe_complexity}).
+Base model performance degrades as tasks require longer code solutions or pass more rigorous test suites.
+However, Multi-turn GRPO consistently recovers performance across all difficulty tiers, validating that our metrics capture genuine complexity. }

-When proportionally scaling all environment parameters, Table~\ref{tab:linear_complexity} shows that \textbf{doubling all dimensions creates dramatically harder problems beyond linear scaling}.
-The base Qwen-1.5B model's performance collapses from 15\% to 1\%, indicating exponential search space expansion.
-While multi-turn PPO on Qwen-1.5B achieves substantial gains (58\%), the final 59\% success rate falls well short of the 80\% achieved on w2-o3-q4. \textbf{Performance also scales with model size}---the 7B model reaches 72\% success on w4-o6-q8, demonstrating that larger models better handle the increased state spaces of complex environments.
+\textbf{Performance also scales with model size}.
+As shown in Table~\ref{tab:linear_complexity}, the 7B model reaches 72\% success on w4-o6-q8, demonstrating that larger models better handle the increased state spaces of complex environments.
 Notably, even the 1.5B model shows strong learning potential with 65\% and 58\% gains on w2-o3-q4 and w4-o6-q8 respectively.